OUR APPROACH TO HUMAN RIGHTS

-The first task of the Committee was to issue a Human Rights Policy Statement to outline our position and actions, both in our own operations and in our business relationships.
+Our Human Rights Policy Statement defines our approach to human rights and outlines our position and actions, both in our own operations and in our business relationships.
 In parallel, as part of our materiality assessment, we engaged with external and internal stakeholders to review issues and provide feedback.
-The Statement, together with our salient issues, constitutes a robust foundation upon which we are shaping our human rights strategy, focusing our actions and developing new goals and targets beyond 2020.
-While we are still refining our strategy, next steps include developing training and operationalizing human rights across the business.
-We are also committed to engaging with the rights’ holders of our salient issues to improve our understanding of those issues and define clear action plans.
+The Statement constitutes a robust foundation upon which we have shaped our human rights strategy, focusing our actions and developing new goals and targets beyond 2020.

 The California Transparency in Supply Chains Act of 2010 and the UK Modern Slavery Act of 2015 (the “Acts”) aim to increase the amount of information made available by manufacturers and retailers regarding their efforts to address the issue of slavery and human trafficking in their own business and their supply chains.